American actor and singer Elvis Presley on the set of Wild in the Country, directed by Philip Dunne.

 As Presley progressed from a young singer and soldier to the most famous person on Earth, he was still the Deep South dreamer from Tupelo.
 Likewise, Presley never shunned or alienated the country music audience that always appreciated his humble roots.

-The following talking points sum up why Presley's life, music and myth still resonate with fans of country music.
+The following talking points sum up why Presley's life, music and myth still resonate with fans of country music, and why he will be remembered as one of the most prominent figures in country music history.

 A Boy From Tupelo